 How Appdome Enables Signing Secured iOS Apps without Xcode

-By enforcing mandatory code signing, Apple ensures that no third-party app loads unsigned code resources or uses self-modifying code.
+By enforcing code signing, Apple ensures that no third-party app loads unsigned code resources or uses self-modifying code.

 Appdome allows signing an app via the Sign tab, by using any of the following methods:

 - On Appdome